camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 </TabItem>
 <TabItem value="test-dns-chaining" label="(optional) Test DNS chaining">

-A simple setup to test that the DNS chaining is working by using nginx pods and services to ping each other.
+A setup to test that the DNS chaining is working by using nginx pods and services to ping each other.

-1. Deploy the following nginx pod and service to each cluster within the `camunda-london` and `camunda-paris` namespaces.
+1. Deploy the following nginx pod and service to each cluster within the `camunda-london` and `camunda-paris` namespaces:

 ```yaml reference title="nginx.yml"
 https://github.com/camunda/c8-multi-region/blob/main/test/resources/aws/2-region/kubernetes/nginx.yml